History of poker: 18th and 19th centuries

 In the 1937 edition of Foster's Complete Hoyle, R. F. Foster wrote: "the game of poker, as first played in the United States, five cards to each player from a twenty-card pack, is undoubtedly the Persian game of As-Nas."
 There is evidence that a game called poque, a French game similar to poker, was played around the region where poker is said to have originated.
 Thus the name of the game descended from the French poque, which descended from the German pochen ('to brag as a bluff', lit. 'to knock').
 It is commonly regarded as sharing ancestry with the Renaissance game of primero and the French brelan.
 The English game brag (earlier bragg) clearly descended from brelan and incorporated bluffing (though the concept was known in other games by that time).
 It is quite possible that all of these earlier games influenced the development of poker as it exists now.

 Poker itself originated in the late 18th century, and had probably spread throughout the Mississippi River region by 1800.
 It was played in a variety of forms, with 52 cards, and included both straight poker and stud.
 20 card poker was a variant for two players (it is a common English practice to reduce the deck in card games when there are fewer players).
 The development of poker is linked to the historical movement that also saw the invention of commercial gambling.

 English actor Joseph Cowell reported that the game was played in New Orleans in 1829, with a deck of 20 cards, and four players betting on which player's hand was the most valuable.
 Jonathan H. Green's book, An Exposure of the Arts and Miseries of Gambling (G. B. Zieber, Philadelphia, 1843), described the spread of the game from there to the rest of the country by Mississippi riverboats, on which gambling was a common pastime.
 As it spread north along the Mississippi River and to the West during the gold rush, it is thought to have become a part of the frontier pioneer ethos.

 Soon after this spread, the full 52-card French deck was used and the flush was introduced.
 The draw was added prior to 1850 (when it was first mentioned in print in a handbook of games).
 During the American Civil War, many additions were made including stud poker (the five-card variant), and the straight.
-Further American developments followed, such as the wild card (around 1875), lowball and split-pot poker (around 1900), and community card poker games (around 1925).
+Further American developments followed, such as the wild card around 1875, strip poker by 1895, lowball and split-pot poker around 1900, and community card poker games around 1925.